szahn/YourLifeinWeeksArduinoCalendar/README.md

 ### Next Steps
 I wouild like to attach a clock, so I can calculate the number of weeks remaining in my life calendar at real-time.
 In addition, making this battery operated and encased so it can be mounted on a wall would be ideal.

+To really get fancy, you could hook this up to the web and read certain events from your Google Calendar and highlight certain blocks based on important events or milestones.